20-Factor Test to Determine Independent Contractor Status

 It allows the employer to pay a reduced fine or penalty if they agree to reclassify and start to withhold and pay tax on a prospective basis.
 Under the program, the amount owed is just over 1 percent of the wages paid to the reclassified workers for the past year, with no interest or penalties and no admission of guilt.

-Accountants also have to deal with issue that DOL & State standards are different.
+Accountants also have to deal with an issue that DOL & State standards are different.

-One of the states with its own set of rules is Florida, which adds a particularly burdensome requirement, according to Gustavo A Viera, a Miami Accountants.
+One of the states with its own set of rules in Florida, which adds a particularly burdensome requirement, according to Gustavo A Viera, a Miami Accountants.

 “Florida is particularly onerous,” he said.
-“Under Florida law, an independent contractor not only has to meet the federal test, but in addition the worker must not be performing services in an area which is intrinsic to the employer’s own business.
-For example, if a Accountants firm hires accountants on a per diem basis to help during busy season, they are clearly hired to do something intrinsic to the firm’s business.
+“Under Florida law, an independent contractor not only has to meet the federal test but in addition, the worker must not be performing services in an area which is intrinsic to the employer’s own business.
+For example, if an Accountants firm hires accountants on a per diem basis to help during the busy season, they are clearly hired to do something intrinsic to the firm’s business.
 They have to be employees, even if they’re hired for a short term.”